MicrosoftDocs/microsoft-365-docs/microsoft-365/compliance/compliance-score.md

 Compliance Score gives you an initial score based on the Microsoft 365 data protection baseline.
 This baseline is a set of controls that includes key regulations and standards for data protection and general data governance.
 This baseline draws elements primarily from NIST CSF (National Institute of Standards and Technology Cybersecurity Framework) and ISO (International Organization for Standardization), as well as from FedRAMP (Federal Risk and Authorization Management Program) and GDPR (General Data Protection Regulation of the European Union).

 The data protection baseline assessment is used to calculate your initial score before you configure any other assessments.
 Upon your first visit, Compliance Score is already collecting signals from your Microsoft 365 solutions.
-Even if your organization doesn’t set up additional assessments, you’ll receive valuable and actionable insights on your organization’s current compliance posture relative to key data protection standards and regulations.
+You’ll see at a glance how your organization is performing relative to key data protection standards and regulations, and see suggested improvement actions to take.

 Because every organization has specific needs, Compliance Score relies on you to set up and manage your own assessments to better mitigate risks.
 For example, if your organization belongs to the financial services industry, you may want to add the FFIEC assessment.
 If your organization belongs to the healthcare industry, you can add the HIPAA/HITECH assessment.